-The Scale Technician Certificate is a 27 credit hour, one semester program for individuals wanting to work in the weights and measures industry.
+The Scale Technician Certificate is a 27 credit hour, one semester program for those seeking a career in the weights and measures industry.
 Request a Program Brochure!

 About the Program

-- Prepares successful completers to work in the scale industry where there is a need for technicians to install, repair, and certify commercial and noncommercial scales.
-This includes:
+- Successful completers work in an industry where there is a demand for qualified technicians to install, repair, and certify commercial and noncommercial scales.
+Classes of scales include:

-- Retail scales – small scales for grocery stores such as deli scales and scanner scales (checkout scales that weigh and scan bar codes).
+- Retail scales that are found in grocery stores.
+Deli scales and scanner scales (checkout scales that weigh produce and scan bar codes).